MultiSafepay/docs/content/tools/api-onboarding/add-bank-accounts.md

 ## Introduction

-Use seven request to perform actions on bank account details of Merchant Accounts affiliated to your Partner Account:
+Use seven requests to perform actions on bank account details of merchant accounts affiliated to your partner account:
-1. [Add bank account](#add-bank-account): add a bank account to a Merchant Account
+1. [Add bank account](#add-bank-account): add a bank account to a merchant account
 2. [List bank accounts](#list-bank-accounts): retrieve a list of all bank accounts
 3. [Get bank account](#get-bank-account): retrieve a single bank account
-5. [Create payment link](#create-payment-link): create a payment link, to verify a bank account
+5. [Create payment link](#create-payment-link): create a payment link to verify a bank account
-6. [Add bank statement](#add-bank-statement): add a bank statement, to verify a bank account
+6. [Add bank statement](#add-bank-statement): add a bank statement to verify a bank account
 7. [List bank statements](#list-bank-statements): retrieve a list of all bank statements
 8. [Get bank statement](#get-bank-statement): retrieve a single bank statement